-After medical training at University of Oxford (1989-92), Graham Ogg undertook junior medical posts in Oxford and London.
-He returned to Oxford for his DPhil (1996-1998) and was later appointed as a Junior Research Fellowship at Christ Church and MRC Senior Clinical Fellow.
-He is now an Associate Senior Research Fellow at Christ Church and an MRC Programme Leader.
-As well as running the Cutaneous Immunology laboratory at the Weatherall Institute of Molecular Medicine, he has been a consultant dermatologist at the Churchill Hospital since 2001.
+After medical training at University of Oxford (1989–92), I undertook junior medical posts in Oxford and London.
+I returned to Oxford for my DPhil (1996–98) and was later appointed as a Junior Research Fellowship at Christ Church and MRC Senior Clinical Fellow.
+I am now an Associate Senior Research Fellow at Christ Church and an MRC Programme Leader.
+As well as running the Cutaneous Immunology laboratory at the Weatherall Institute of Molecular Medicine, I have been a consultant dermatologist at the Churchill Hospital since 2001.

-Graham Ogg teaches the clinical medical students during their dermatology attachment as well as participating in Christ Church medical student teaching.
-He is also on the steering group for the University of Oxford MSc Integrated Immunology and is a module leader and lecturer on the course.
+I teach the clinical medical students during their dermatology attachment, as well as participating in Christ Church medical student teaching.
+I am also on the steering group for the University of Oxford MSc Integrated Immunology and am a module leader and lecturer on the course.

-The aim of his research group is to understand the role of human cutaneous immune cells in mechanisms of disease, treatment and vaccination.
-He also sees patients with skin disease, in particular those with eczema, urticaria and allergies.
+The aim of my research group is to understand the role of human cutaneous immune cells in mechanisms of disease, treatment and vaccination.
+I also see patients with skin disease, in particular those with eczema, urticaria and allergies.

-Co-author on many journal articles and in addition has been recent Co-Editor of the Clinical and Experimental Dermatology journal, Dermatology and Immunology Section Editor of the Oxford Textbook of Medicine, and is the current Associate Editor of a new edition of Rook’s Textbook of Dermatology and is on the Editorial Board of Clinical and Development Immunology journal.
+I am the co-author on many journal articles, and additionally have been a recent Co-Editor of the journal Clinical and Experimental Dermatology, the Dermatology and Immunology Section Editor of the Oxford Textbook of Medicine, and the current Associate Editor of a new edition of Rook’s Textbook of Dermatology.
+I am on the Editorial Board of the journal Clinical and Development Immunology.

 Two Christ Church Senior Associate Research Fellows elected Fellows of the Academy of Medical Sciences